epfl-ada/ada-2021-project-f-jab/README.md

 - Albert: Preprocessing of quotes and Box Office, sentiment analysis, investigation of RQ3, Preparing Data Story website.
 - Felix: Webscraping of Box Office data, Investigation of RQ2, Preparing Data Story website.
-- Julian: Filtering of Quotebank, investigation of RQ4.
+- Julian: Filtering of Quotebank, investigation of RQ4, Loading and Processing of wikidata parquet files
 - Benedek: Investigation of RQ1 and RQ3, Researched Time Series Analysis Methods for RQ2 & RQ3.